codefuse-ai/codefuse/README.md

 ## Citation

-For more technique details about CodeFuse, please refere to our paper [MFTCoder](https://arxiv.org/abs/2311.02303).
+For more technique details about CodeFuse, please refer to our paper [MFTCoder](https://arxiv.org/abs/2311.02303).

-If you find our work useful or helpful for your R&D works, please feel free to cite our paper as below.
+If you find our work useful or helpful for your R&D work, please feel free to cite our paper as follows.
 ```
 @article{mftcoder2023,
       title={MFTCoder: Boosting Code LLMs with Multitask Fine-Tuning},